 - Click Next on the Citrix XenApp Services URL section.

 - View the summary and click Create.

 The unauthenticated store is now available for use.
 For more information, see Create an unauthenticated store.

 Create an anonymous Delivery Group

-Using the XenApp and XenDesktop Service in Citrix Cloud, click Delivery Groups on the left pane in Studio.
+Using the Citrix Virtual Apps and Desktops service in Citrix Cloud, click Delivery Groups on the left pane in Studio.
 Under Actions on the right, click Create Delivery Group.